If you have been diagnosed with cholesteatoma, there’s a quick fix for it.

-A cholesteatoma is where a sac of dead skin cells forms in a pocket in the middle ear.
-The cholesteatoma will slowly get bigger and eventually fill the middle ear and mastoid bone.
-The cholesteatoma can cause an unpleasant-smelling discharge and loss of hearing. (see figure 1)
+A cholesteatoma is where a sac of dead skin cells forms in a pocket in your middle ear.
+The cholesteatoma will slowly get larger and eventually fill your middle ear and mastoid bone.
+The cholesteatoma can cause an unpleasant-smelling discharge and loss of hearing.

-The aims of surgery are to remove the cholesteatoma and stop the discharge.
-It may be possible to improve your hearing at the same time.
+The aim is to remove the cholesteatoma and stop the discharge.
+It may be possible to improve your hearing at the same time

 Are there any alternatives to surgery?

-Your surgeon may need to remove the bone of your ear canal.
-If this happens, they will shape the bone behind your ear (mastoid bone) into a cavity that opens into your ear and make a graft for your eardrum.
+In some cases, your surgeon may need to remove the bone of your ear canal so they can remove all the cholesteatoma.
+If this happens, they will shape the bone behind your ear (mastoid bone) into a cavity that opens into your ear.

 What complications can happen?